steve1281/kubernetes_tutorial/flask-demo/README.md

 FLASK_PORT_NUMBER - port for server. eg 5000
 FLASK_HOST_IP_ADDRESS - ip address for the server. eg) 0.0.0.0
 FLASK_DEBUG_MODE - debug mode. eg) True
+PRODUCTION_MODE - launches the app using  waitress instead of flask dev

 These are used in the docker file: